owncloud-archive/documentation/developer_manual/app/fundamentals/info.rst

 remote
 ------

-Same as public but requires login.
+Same as public, but requires login.
 The id is appended to the URL ``/owncloud/index.php/remote``.
 Example with id set to 'calendar'::